pkoenders/portfolio2020/src/content/projects-md/aon/aon.md

 I designed the wireframes, user flows, hi definition mocks and HTML prototypes for their stakeholders.
 I was also asked to create HTML templates for their integration team.

-The client asked that web accessibility be a focus adhering to Web Content Accessibility Guidelines (WCAG) for AA colour contrast standards and accessible keyboard navigation.
+The client asked that web accessibility be a focus adhering to Web Content Accessibility Guidelines (WCAG) for AA colour contrast and keyboard navigation.

 </div>